Gray Market: Meaning

 - Gray Market of financial securities is not under any regulatory authority.
 This enhances manipulation and makes it risky.

-- Due to riskiness, many institutional investors like Pension Funds, Foreign Direct Investments (FDIs), Foreign Portfolio Investments (FPIs), Mutual Funds; etc avoids investing in Gray Market.
+- Due to riskiness, many institutional investors like Pension Funds, Foreign Direct Investments (FDIs), Foreign Portfolio Investments (FPIs), Mutual Funds, etc., avoid investing in Gray Market.

 - It negatively hampers the brand name of the manufacturer.
-If the product does not qualify the quality standards, ultimately the brand name of the manufacturers suffers.
+If the product does not qualify the quality standards, ultimately, the brand name of the manufacturer suffers.

 - Official distributors of the company help in advertising and business development.
 Unofficial distributors of this market do not provide any such assistance to the manufacturer.

 White Market Vs. Gray Market Vs. Black Market

 All the above are the market places, functioning in a different way.
 White Market is the most common type of market.
 In this market, the regulatory authority continuously watches all trades.
 Selling of all official products by the official manufacturers takes place in this market through official channels, and so it is the least risky.

 Black Market is the market place where all illegal activities take place.
 Smuggling of goods takes place in this market to avoid import duty or any other charges.
 While Gray Market is an unofficial but not illegal market.
 In conclusion, White Market is an authorized market, Gray Market is an unauthorized market, and Black Market is an illegal market.